 Flotation devices such as floaties, inflatable rings, etc., often can provide a false sense of security for parents and children.
 These items can easily deflate or fall off your child's arm, leaving them in a potentially dangerous situation.
 Why invest money into Infant Swimming Resource (ISR) Self-Rescue® instruction when you are going to strap on a puddle jumper afterward?

 Copyright© 2023 ISR of Lake Lanier, LLC

 Don't forget YOU have to be the CEO of your child (Constant Eyes On)!

-Thank you for checking out my Water Safety Blog!
-Here you will find aquatic safety information, personal blog posts, recipes from my kitchen and swim savings for your family!
+Thank you for checking out my Blog!
+Here you will find ISR Self-Rescue® information, personal blog posts, and recipes from my kitchen!
 Make sure to join us on our Facebook, Instagram, Twitter and Pinterest sites as well.